 Full socialism means that the government claims ownership of “the means of production, distribution, and exchange.”
-So nations like the Soviet Union, Mao’s China, and Fidel Castro’s Cuba definitely were socialist–to a very large extent, at least.
+So nations like the Soviet Union, Mao’s China, and Fidel Castro’s Cuba definitely were socialist, to a very large extent.

 It is the laws of government that define whether and how property rights are to be protected.
 Thus it is government that sets the fundamental terms of economic relationships between individuals.
 So socialists have generally seen their favored form of government as the embodiment or primary instrument of “the community as a whole.”
 (1)